Ways to Learn More about How Scientists Can Help Improve Science Education

 - "Science Education Partnerships; A Manual for Scientists and K-12 Teachers" (Sussman, Art (Editor) San Francisco: University of California.
 1993.) describes how to implement partnerships between universities and schools.
 35 articles written from a number of different perspectives highlight current efforts in this area.

 - "Educating Teachers of Science, Mathematics, and Technology" discusses the need for more active scientist and department participation in the professional development of science teachers.

-- The Chronicle of Higher Education recently published an article (more info) and hosted an e-conference about the funding of Math and Science Partnerships run through NSF and the Department of Education (more info) .
+- The Chronicle of Higher Education recently published an article (more info) and hosted an e-conference about the funding of Math and Science Partnerships run through NSF and the Department of Education ( This site may be offline. ) .
 A primary issue that arose involved the participation of university science and mathematics faculty in these partnerships.

 Participate in a Scientist-Educator Workshop

 The majority of national science conferences hold workshops that bring together educators and scientists to discuss current education-related issues.
 Also, most conferences have oral and poster sessions devoted to education-related issues.

 There are also national workshops that work to bring together scientists and educators for intense discussion and exploration of common issues.